Waghmaredatta713/90DaysOfDevOps/2026/day-01/learning-plan.md

 Q: Where do you want to reach?

 Ans: In the next 90 days, I want to build a strong foundation in DevOps.
-I want to feel confident with Linux, Git, Docker, and basic CI/CD.
+I want to feel confident in DevOps all Tools.

 Q: How you will stay consistent every single day?